rogix/bootcamp-backend-go-barber/README.md

 party applications.
 * [eslint](https://eslint.org/): a pluggable and configurable linter tool for identifying and reporting on patterns in JavaScript.
 Maintain your code quality with ease.
 * [prettier](https://prettier.io/): an opinionated code formatter
+* [sequelize](https://sequelize.org/): is a promise-based Node.js ORM for Postgres, MySQL, MariaDB, SQLite and Microsoft SQL Server.

 ## Installation